Ovintiv Inc. [OVV] – How low can NYSE:OVV go? A return to Fundamental Analysis

 Ovintiv Inc. [NYSE:OVV]: Analyst Rating and Earnings

-Expert stock traders often make certain they pay attention what leading Wall Street analysts think regarding a potential stock purchase.
-As it relates to Ovintiv Inc. [OVV] currently, the latest ratings from Wall St. experts that can be seen publicly is related to the fiscal quarter that’s scheduled to end in 12/30/2019.
+Stock traders often pay close attention what Wall Street analysts have to say about a potential investment.
+For Ovintiv Inc. [OVV], the latest consensus recommendation available followed its financial results for the fiscal quarter ending in 12/30/2019.
 On average, stock market experts give OVV an Hold rating.
-The average 12-month price forecast for this stock is $4.73, with the high estimate being $20.00, the low estimate being $2.00 and the median estimate amounting to $4.75.
-This is compared to its latest closing price of $4.69.
+The average 12-month price forecast for this stock is $5.69, with the high estimate being $15.00, the low estimate being $2.00 and the median estimate amounting to $5.00.
+This is compared to its latest closing price of $5.59.

 Fundamental Analysis of Ovintiv Inc. [OVV]